cashbox-laravel/core/README.md

 protected function schedule(Schedule $schedule)
 {
     $schedule->command('cashier:check')->withoutOverlapping()->everyThirtyMinutes();
+    $schedule->command('cashier:refund')->withoutOverlapping()->daily();
 }
 ```

+* `cashier:check` - Launching a re-verification of payments with a long processing cycle.
+* `cashier:refund` - Launching the command to check payments for refunds.

-You can specify any start time, but we recommend using the call every hour.
+You can specify any start time for the `cashier:check` command, but we recommend using the call every thirty minutes.

 > **Note:** we do not recommend calling the command every 15 minutes or more often - this can fill up the task queue and delay the processing of new items.

 ### Queue Handler